-The results of this subsection are proved in [Skopenkov2008] unless other references are given.
-Let be a closed connected orientable 3-manifold.
-We work in the smooth category.
-For a classification in the PL category see [Skopenkov2016e, Theorem 2.1].
+The following results of this subsection are proved in [Skopenkov2008] unless other references are given.
+Let be a closed connected oriented 3-manifold.

-For the next theorem, the Whitney invariant is defined in [Skopenkov2016e].
-For an abelian group the divisibility of the identity element is zero and the divisibility of is .
-The Kreck invariant is defined in Section 4 below.
+For the next theorem, the Whitney invariant and and the Kreck invariant are defined in [Skopenkov2016e], [Skopenkov2008], and in 4 below.
+For an abelian group the divisibility of the zero element is zero, and the divisibility of is .

 is bijective, where is the divisibility of the projection of to the free part of .

-(c) Isotopy classes of embeddings with zero Whitney invariant are in 1-1 correspondence with , and for each integer there are exactly isotopy classes of embeddings with the Whitney invariant , cf. Corollary 3.4 below.
+(c) Isotopy classes of embeddings with zero Whitney invariant are in 1-1 correspondence with , and for any integer there are exactly isotopy classes of embeddings with the Whitney invariant , cf. Corollary 3.5 below.

-(b) For each embedding such that (e.g. for the standard embedding ) and each non-trivial knot the embedding is not isotopic to .
+Tex syntax error) and any non-trivial knot the embedding is not isotopic to .

 4 The Kreck invariant